eugenezimin/git-cleaner/README.md

 # Git Cleaner

-This script helps you clean the history of a Git repository by deleting a specified file from the repository's history using the BFG Repo-Cleaner.
+This script helps you clean the history of a Git repository by deleting a specified file from the whole repository's history.
+It might be important to remove sensitive information from the repository's history, like passwords, API keys, or other confidential data, which may be stored in `.env` filed, or similar to them.

 ## Prerequisites